hablapps/scico19/README.md

-# optica
+# S-Optica

-This repository contains *Optica*, the library associated to the article *Viewing Language-Integrated Query From a Different Optic* (J. López González and Juan M.  Serrano), which was recently submitted to *Science of Computer Programming*.
+This repository contains *S-Optica*, the library associated to the article *Viewing Language-Integrated Query From a Different Optic* (J. López González and Juan M.  Serrano), which was recently submitted to *Science of Computer Programming*.